*Updated August 2019

 —Federica Mogherini, High Representative and Vice-President of the European Union, Nov.
 20, 2018

-—Tweets by Embassy of Finland U.S.'s Twitter Account as captions to posted photographs.
-Sen. James Risch (R-Ida.) is set to the be the next Senate Foreign Relations Committee Chairman next year.
-Nov.
+—Tweets by Embassy of Finland U.S.'s Twitter Account as captions to posted photographs (Sen. James Risch (R-Ida.) became the Senate Foreign Relations Committee Chairman in 2019), Nov.
 15, 2018.

 “We believe in arms control but it has to be balanced and verifiable and therefore I welcome the fact that one of the issues that has been discussed between the US and Russia, which are parties to the New START Agreement, is that they need a new decision to maintain the New START of 2021.
 I hope that they will find a way to do so because arms control is a way to avoid a new arms race and it is especially important when it comes to nuclear weapons and therefore I welcome it.”